MC1188234 – (Updated) Microsoft 365 Copilot: Manage and deploy user-level connectors in Microsoft 365 admin center

 Summary:

-Microsoft 365 Copilot introduces federated connectors enabling real-time access to external apps like Notion and Canva within Copilot.
-Admins manage these via the Microsoft 365 admin center with control over rollout and compliance.
-Public preview starts January 12, 2026, requiring a Copilot license.
+Microsoft 365 Copilot introduces federated connectors allowing users to securely access live data from apps like Notion and Canva within Copilot.
+Admins control these via the Microsoft 365 admin center, reviewing and managing connectors before user rollout starting February 9, 2026.
+A Copilot license is required.

 Details: